 Choosing the payment method already in webstore

 pmt_paymentmethod) buyer chose in the webstore.
-When buyer chooses payment method on a page displayed by Svea Payments, he/she agrees on the terms and conditions of Satisfaction Guarantee payments.
-On the other hand, if buyer chooses payment method in the webstore that is using Satisfaction Guarantee, webstore must display the aforementioned terms and conditions in the webstore and ensure the buyer agrees on them.
+When the buyer chooses payment method on a page displayed by Svea Payments, he/she agrees on the terms and conditions of the.
+Buyer’s Assistant service, if the webstore is using it.
+On the other hand, if the buyer chooses payment method in the webstore that is using the Buyer’s Assistant, the webstore must display the aforementioned terms and conditions in the webstore and ensure the buyer agrees to them.

 When Svea Payments page for choosing the payment method is skipped the buyer's email address is a compulsory parameter in the Payment Request.
 Absence of the email address causes an error and the buyer is returned to the web store.